sultan99/react-on-lambda/README.md

 )](https://unpkg.com/react-on-lambda@0.0.7/dist/react-on-lambda.min.js)
 [![GitHub license](https://img.shields.io/github/license/sultan99/react-on-lambda.svg)](https://github.com/sultan99/react-on-lambda/blob/master/LICENSE)

-> A tiny JavaScript library which allows to use React without JSX.
+> A tiny library which makes easy to use [React](https://github.com/facebook/react) without JSX.

 <br/>

 JSX has simple, declarative and html-like syntax, nice extension to ECMAScript.
 Unfortunately, despite these cool features you deal with text.
 Most of time you find yourself doing js code inside html, and inside that html you make again another js code and so on.
-In order to reuse some jsx fragments of code you have to wrap them by functions.
-So then you come to the main question:
+In order to reuse some jsx fragments you have to wrap them by functions.
+Then you may come to the main question:

 #### Why not just use functions instead of jsx strings?